anzawi/Meridian-Workflow/README.md

 ```

-## 🔐 Action Authorization
+### 🔐 Action Authorization

-Assign allowed users, roles, or groups for each action:
+Meridian Workflow lets you define who can see or perform each action by assigning allowed users, roles, or groups.

+This ensures that only authorized participants can interact with workflow actions during execution.

+---

+### 🔧 Basic Assignment

+Use these methods for simple access control:

 ```csharp
 workflowDefinition
     .State("StateName", state =>